- Our Hospital

 If your doctor has recommended a colonoscopy procedure you may be concerned about what this is all about.
 The simple explanation is that your doctor has identified something that needs checking out.
 It doesn’t mean there is any reason to panic – it just means that your symptoms need a closer examination.

-Think of it as putting your inside under a microscope to find out what might be causing your symptoms.
-A colonoscopy investigates your large bowel using a tiny flexible tube with a camera and this can be carried out without a general anaesthetic in about 30 minutes.
+Think of it as putting your inside under a microscope to find out what might be causing your symptoms - a colonoscopy investigation examines the large bowel and the distal part of the small bowel.

 If you’re thinking of being seen as a private patient, rather than going on an NHS waiting list, Highgate Private Hospital has a team of highly experienced consultants and nursing staff who will ensure the colonoscopy procedure is as easy as possible for you.

 Highgate Private Hospital is NOW JAG accredited.
 Click here to read more about JAG accreditation.

 From your first consultation to aftercare, you’ll be well looked after and any questions you may have will be answered at every stage.
 Our patient information booklet will tell you exactly what will happen and your consultant will address any concerns you may have before your colonoscopy takes place.

 A: A colonoscopy investigates your large bowel and the distal part of the small bowel using a tiny flexible tube with a camera (called an endoscope).
 This is inserted through the anus and then passed through to the other end of the large intestine.

 A: The endoscope can also be used to remove polyps and take biopsies (whereby tissue samples are taken for analysis) if your consultant wants to take a closer look - this means you won't need to come back for another procedure later.